cristian-aldea/cris-shell/README.md

 3. Checkout the content from the repository to your home directory

-   - `my-config checkout`
+   - `lconfig checkout`
    - You might get warning that the checkout would override existing files.
-In that case simply back them up or delete them.
+In that case simply back them up, delete them, or use the `--force` option.

 4. Hide untracked files

-   - `my-config config --local status.showUntrackedFiles no`
+   - `lconfig config --local status.showUntrackedFiles no`

 ## Use